jose-villegas/website-hugo/content/post/tileswaltz.md

 * Sharing and importing through text or QR
 * Basic tutorial
 * Spanish and English localization
-* Cloud save (would need to be uploaded to the store to work though)
+* GPGPS integration and cloud save (would need to be uploaded to the store to work though)

 ## In Progress